Dua Lipa: Artistry and influences

+Artists such as Pink (left) and Kylie Minogue (right) have influenced Lipa.

 The media have described Lipa as having a mezzo-soprano or contralto vocal range.
-Her music is primarily pop, and has also been described as disco, house and R&B. Stylistically, her music has been described as dance-pop, synth-pop, dream pop, alternative pop, and nu-disco subgenres.
+Her music is primarily pop, and has also been described as disco and house with elements of R&B. Stylistically, her music has been described as dance-pop, synth-pop, dream pop, alternative pop, and nu-disco subgenres.
 She describes her musical style as being "dark pop".
 She is also noted for singing in a "distinct, husky, low register", and her "sultry" tone.
 Regarding her songwriting process, Lipa states she usually comes to the studio with a concept and starts developing the song with her co-writers.
 She cites Kylie Minogue, Pink, Nelly Furtado, Jamiroquai, Prince, Kendrick Lamar, and Chance the Rapper among her musical influences.
 "My idea of pop has been P!nk and Christina Aguilera and Destiny's Child and Nelly Furtado", said Lipa in a GQ interview in 2018.
 Her second studio album Future Nostalgia (2020) was inspired by artists that she listened to during her teens, including Gwen Stefani, Madonna, Moloko, Blondie and Outkast.

 Lipa's stage presence was met with criticism in the early stages of her career.
 A YouTube comment on her performance of "New Rules" at the 2018 BRIT Awards saying "I love her lack of energy, go girl give us nothing" became an internet meme, subjecting Lipa to ridicule.
 Lipa credited this criticism as motivation to improve her stage presence.